 With global data volume projected to hit 149 zettabytes by 2045, organizations have more data than ever.
-However, 60-70% of enterprise data remains unanalyzed, limiting its potential value as big data statistics show.
+However, 60-70% of enterprise data remains unanalyzed, limiting its potential value as ML stats show.
 Understanding enterprise information management examples can help businesses turn raw data into actionable insights, improving decision-making and efficiency.

 Explore top enterprise information management examples to help organizations develop better EIM strategies: